Fun Things to do in Bondi – An Insiders Guide

 Surf lessons at Bondi

 Have you been meaning to learn to surf for a while?
 Well, where better than one of the world’s iconic beaches.
-Let’s go surfing offer 2 hr small group classes with five students or less.
+Let’s Go Surfing offer 2 hr small group classes with five students or less.
 They supply a wetsuit to keep you warm no matter the weather.
 If you are shy or want more attention, then they also offer private lessons.

 A high-speed boat ride

 Explore Bondi and the eastern beaches on this high-speed jet boat ride.
 While several operators run tours of the harbour, this ride takes you outside the heads and down to Bondi and Tamarama Beaches.
 There is a chance to see dolphins, sharks and seals, and whales head along this part of the coast in season.
 Not a trip for the faint-hearted, but if you want to know you are alive, this is your tour!

 Check the full details and prices here

 Drone Photo Tour of Bondi

 Explore the Bondi to Bronte walk on a drone photo tour.
 If you would love to take back some drone footage of the part of the coast but don’t have your own equipment or permits to fly in Sydney, this tour is perfect.
 With your local guide, you will walk this famous path with stops along the way to capture the perfect shots.

 Check the prices and tour details here.